jreisinger/docs/data/notes/sec/basics.md

 Least privilege

+* deny by default
-* people and programs (and their modules) should be able to access only what they need to do their job, and no more
+* people and programs should be able to access only what they need to do their job, and no more
 * this limits the blast radius when system gets compromised
-* deny by default
-* apply to any access control or authorization situation (e.g. FW rules, user groups, file permissions)
+* apply to any access control or authorization situation

 # Areas